scylladb/scylladb/docs/dev/redis.md

 but the basic structure types are used widely).

 In this proposal, We use the column family of Scylla to simulate the database within Redis.
-At the bootrap phase, the column families with fixed name should be created (if not exists) or loaded.
+At the bootstrap phase, the column families with fixed name should be created (if not exists) or loaded.

 We known that, Redis allows us to store keys that map to any one of the